clojerl/example-web-app/README.md

 # Example web application

-This is a very simple web application that shows how to set up a Clojerl project at this very early stages.
+This is a very basic web application that shows how to set up a Clojerl project at this very early stage.

 It uses the `rebar3_clojerl` plugin to compile and to bring up a REPL.